 Holtville has more specific rules: in low-density rural residential zones, you are allowed one large animal per half-acre “except that parcels larger than five acres could have one large animal per half-acre for the first five acres and four per acre for all acres beyond the initial five acres.”

 Even in areas with the same zoning classification, the rules can vary drastically on a county-by-county basis.
-You’ll need to check the rules in detail before buying any property in Florida.
+You’ll need to check the regulations in detail before buying any property in Florida.

-It is illegal to live in a tiny home in many parts of Florida.
-Zoning regulations set minimum home sizes – some of which are quite large.
+Living in a tiny home in many parts of Florida is illegal.
+Zoning regulations set minimum home sizes – some of which are pretty large.
 For example, Seminole County has a minimum house size of 700 to 1,600 square feet in residential zones.

 Agricultural and rural zones are usually more permissive of tiny home living.

-You might also find it useful to read: What is a homestead declaration?
+You might also find it helpful to read: What is a homestead declaration?

 Off-Grid Electricity in Florida